ColinConwell/CocoPack/README.md

 **Standalone Package**:

-The standalone version of the `coco-pack` R package is available at [Coco-Pack-R](https://colinconwell.github.io/Coco-Pack-R/).
+The standalone version of the `cocopack` R package is available at [Coco-Pack-R](https://colinconwell.github.io/Coco-Pack-R/).

 You can install this package by running the following command: